 The Local is an independent magazine exploring urban health and social issues in Toronto.
 We take a data-driven, yet authentically human approach to storytelling on pressing issues facing the city, from poverty and homelessness, to mental health, aging, and food insecurity.

-The Local is unabashedly Toronto , reporting from corners of the city that are too often ignored or misunderstood.
-We aim to fill a role that traditional media neglects — turning complex policy issues into compelling narratives, and addressing problems that are pressing and ongoing, even if they don’t have a news hook.
-As an online magazine, The Local fully embraces the digital medium to experiment with different multimedia formats not possible through print.
-The Local was a winner of two Canadian Online Publishing Awards in 2018.
+The Local is unabashedly Toronto , reporting from corners of the city that are too often ignored or misunderstood, with bylines as diverse as the city itself.
+We publish in-depth features, essays, data journalism and commentary, alongside multimedia and other experimental forms of storytelling.
+The Local aims to fill a role that traditional media neglects — turning complex policy issues into compelling narratives, and addressing problems that are pressing and ongoing, even if they don’t have a news hook.

 Board of Directors